embox/embox-docs/en/libs/embox_lib_fps_en.md

 The idea is to store additional "back" buffer for drawing, while main frame remains unchanged.

-First way to use it is as follows:
+The first way to use it is as follows:
 ```c
 struct fb_info *fbi = fb_lookup(0);